try now

 If you enter your username and password on this page, the scammers will get your login info and can access your account.
 Then, they’ll send the same phishing message to all your friends, spreading the Facebook scam further.

 And it doesn’t stop there.
 After stealing your login details, you might get redirected to other scam sites trying to sell you fake deals or services, like sketchy VPNs or dubious surveys, all to grab more of your personal and financial info.
-To keep all of it from happening to your loved ones, you may consider using a Facebook spy app – just to be sure they are safe.
+To keep all of it from happening to your loved ones, you may consider using a Facebook Messenger Tracker – just to be sure they are safe.

 Two-Factor Authentication Codes Scams (Spoofing Attacks)